Rebuilding Trust in Social Commerce

 6. Encourage discovery of both products and influencers for inspiration.

-We needed to validate our navigation structure before building wireframes, so we ran a Tree Testing study using UX Metrics.
-We tested our initial sitemap with 8 participants to see if they could find key information.
+We needed to validate our navigation structure before building wireframes, so we ran a Tree Testing study of our initial sitemap with 8 participants to see if they could find key information.

 Success rate: 82.8%